Mohammed-Alzahranii/Saudi-License-Plate-Recognition-and-Detection-using-YOLOv5/README.md

 =====================================

-This project developed by IT students for (senior graduate project).
+This project developed by IT students for (senior graduate project) in King Abdulaziz University - Rabigh.